Cost of Companionship: Pet Spending in the US

 The spoiling of a pet was most noticeable in two key areas: essential supplies such as food, litter, dog waste bags, and veterinary care/grooming.
 Essential supplies also cost a considerable chunk of money for pet owners: $355 for dogs and $249 for cats.

 Subscription boxes appeared to be a form of spoiling relegated specifically to dogs.
 Even dog owners who didn’t consider their pets to be spoiled still spent an average of $299 annually on these types of monthly items.
-Subscription boxes (e.g., BarkBox) often offer dogs and their owners a range of surprise items, such as toys, grooming products, and even vitamins.
+Subscription boxes (e.g., BarkBox or PupBox) often offer dogs and their owners a range of surprise items, such as toys, grooming products, and even vitamins.
 Our survey didn’t have enough data to explore cat subscription boxes, but services like meowbox offer toys and treats for feline friends.

 To Go Generic, or Not to Go Generic